 The focus of my current research and teaching is the cultural construction of Spanish national identity in the democratic period.
 I have two other lines of research underway: one analyzes the state of Hispanism and explores alternative ways to conceptualize the discipline --including, but not limited to, transnational and/or Iberian Studies approaches.
 I have a contract with Polity Press (UK) for a Cultural History of Modern and Contemporary Spanish Literature, co-authored with Jo Labanyi (NYU).
 The book will also have the collaboration of experts in Catalan, Basque and Galician literatures.

-My other area of research now is the study of emotions and affect in/as culture, with particular emphasis on the role of emotions in the public sphere.
+My other area of research now is the study of emotions and affect in/as culture, with particular emphasis on the role of emotions and affects in the public sphere.
 Part of that research is included in the co-edited volume (with Pura Fernandez and Jo Labanyi) Engaging the Emotions in Spanish Culture and History (Vanderbilt University Press, 2016).
 An updated version will appear in 2018 (Las emociones en la cultura y la cultura de las emociones, Catedra).
-Along those lines, I have also started to work on a book on the emotions of protest, specifically the "anti-social" emotions of resentment and envy in a comparative framework.
+Along those lines, I have also started to work on a book on emotions and affects in the public sphere, and the kinds of cultural narratives that accompany moments of political cricis.

-Last, but certainly not least, I am interested in the connections between academic research and public life, as well as in the debates and practices that define what constitutes democratic citizenship.
+Last, but certainly not least, I am interested in the connections between academic research and public life, as well as in the debates and practices that define democratic citizenship.

 - Ph.D University of California, Santa Barbara